About Parker

 worked at

-the Urban Institute in Washington developing his Outcomes Theory.
+the Urban Institute in Washington developing Outcomes

 Part time Senior Research Fellow at the Centre for Social and Health